CorneliaKelinske/The_Brogrammer/posts/2022/08-25-adapter_pattern.md

 ==title==
-Same, same, but different - using Behaviour for writing reusable and adaptable code
+Same same, but different - using Behaviours to write extensible code

 ==author==
 Cornelia Kelinske